 Everybody’s experience when coming into hospital will be different.
 For some people it can be a very stressful experience, especially if it is the first time or if it was not your choice to come.
 When coming into hospital you can expect:

-- to be introduced to staff and shown where you can safely leave your things (any items of value can be given to staff for safe keeping or relatives to take home)
+- to be introduced to staff and shown where you can safely leave your belongings (any items of value can be given to staff for safe keeping or to relatives to take home)

 - entry and departure from the ward to be controlled for the safety of our patients

-- to be treated with respect and dignity at all times
+- to always be treated with respect and dignity

 - to feel safe on the ward

-- to come to a shared understanding of what your needs are and the options available to support them
+- to have a shared understanding of what your needs are and the options available to support them

-- to be given information about different treatment options and supported to make choices about these
+- to be given information about different treatment options and supported to make choices about them

 - to make shared decisions